Policies for a sustainable protein future

 Woman shopping

-Addressing Europe’s biggest challenges
+Policy approaches to address Europe’s biggest challenges

-Public R&D funding and supportive policies will ensure that sustainable proteins are affordable and accessible for all, helping to reduce the environmental impact of Europe’s food system, improve public health, and feed more people with fewer resources.
+Public R&D funding and supportive policies will ensure that alternative proteins are affordable and accessible for all, helping to reduce the environmental impact of Europe’s food system, improve public health, and feed more people with fewer resources.

 Forest